preciofishbone/OmniaDocsG2/setup/setup-omnia-teams/index.rst

 .. image:: app-studio-new2.jpg

-2. Open App Studio (Developer Portal) and select "Manifest editor", and then "Create a new app".
+2. Open App Studio (Developer Portal) and select "Manifest editor", and then "Create a new app", or "Apps" and "Create new app".
+In Developer portal, select "Apps" and "Create new app".

 .. image:: create-new-app-new.jpg